copernicus-mogley/zkav.club/README.md

 ### Thank You to Our Sponsors and Donors

-Zk Av Club activities are made possible by contributions from organizations, communities and individuals who care about preservation and privacy.
+Zk Av Club productions and other activities are made possible by contributions from organizations, communities and individuals who care about preservation and privacy.

 *Extra special THANKS* to our incubation sponsors: [Zcash Foundation](https://zfnd.org) + [Least Authority](https://leastauthority.com)